dangquii/sap-p2p-procurement-simulation/README.md

 Three operational scenarios are engineered into the transaction data so the compliance logic has something real to catch:

-1. **Clean loop**: Order, receipt, and invoice all agree.
+1. **Clean loop**: order, receipt, and invoice all agree.
 Result: CLEARED.
-2. **Freight shortage**: Goods received short of the order quantity.
+2. **Freight shortage**: goods received short of the order quantity.
 Result: BLOCKED for quantity variance.
-3. **Price variance**: Invoice priced above the purchase order.
+3. **Price variance**: invoice priced above the purchase order.
 Result: BLOCKED for price variance.

 ---